joshbickett/makememe_ai/README.md

 # Setup the website locally

 There are three steps required to get the makememe.ai app to run on your computer.
 If you are not familiar with the technology stack I highly recommend [Corey Schafer's](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) Youtube series on [Python Flask Tutorial: Full-Featured Web App](https://www.youtube.com/watch?v=MwZwr5Tvyxo).
 The series goes over Flask and Postgres in detail.
-To learn more about the AI, I recommend reading my Medium post How To Make Memes with AI in Python (coming soon).
+To learn more about the AI system, I recommend reading my Medium post [How To Make Memes with AI in Python](https://towardsdatascience.com/how-to-make-memes-with-ai-in-python-986944bce5b4).

 1. Setup the Flask server
-2. Install and run Postgres server
+2. Install and run Postgres
 3. Create Config file that includes an OpenAI Key

 ## 1. Setup the Flask Server

-See the [code series](https://joshbickett.medium.com/making-memes-with-ai-db3332fc00ac) to learn more about the code base and how to contribute to the project.

 Create a [virtual environment](https://docs.python.org/3/library/venv.html)